 1.4 Nucleic Acid Ligation

 Biomedical research has always been advanced by countless technologies.
 Section 1.2 discusses implications of cheap DNA and RNA sequencing.
-This section discusses how the ability to join pieces nucleic acid has also advanced our understanding of biology.
+This section discusses how the ability to join pieces nucleic acid has also advanced our understanding of biology (I am not a native English speaker so I cannot really tell you anything about the English but it seems like some words are missing between “pieces” and “nucleic acid”).
 A particular focus is placed on an enzyme with relevance to Chapters 2 and 4_T4 RNA Ligase 2.

 1.4.1 RNA-templated DNA-DNA ligation

 In the late 1960_s and early 1970_s, the Lehman and Richardson labs characterized two workhorse-enzymes of modern molecular biology.
 Robert Lehman and colleagues, working at Stanford Medical School, first described the activity of polynucleotide-joining enzyme from Escherichia coli (now known as E. Coli DNA Ligase) [Olivera and Lehman, 1967].
 Work on this enzyme paralleled that from the Richardson lab at Harvard Medical School, where they focused on polynucleotide ligase from Escherichia coli infected with T4 bacteriophage (now known as T4 DNA ligase) [Weiss and Richardson, 1967].
-It became clear that while these two enzyme_s shared a common mechanism_later elucidated by [Modrich et al., 1973]_they had important differences.
+It became clear that while these two enzymes shared a common mechanism_later elucidated by [Modrich et al., 1973]_they had important differences.
 First, T4 DNA ligase required ATP as a cofactor, which E. Coli DNA Ligase did not (it was later discovered that DNA ligase required NAD as a cofactor).
 Second, only T4 DNA ligase could catalyze ligation of blunt-ended DNA [Tabor, 1987].

 Figure 1.11: Mechanism of ATP-dependent ligation Adapted from [Nandakumar et al., 2006] and specifically for that of T4 RNA ligase 2.